lavanet/lava/x/spec/README.md

 ### Spec

 A chain spec consists of general properties of the chain and a list of interfaces it supports.
 To simplify the creation and maintenance of specs, they can import APIs from another spec.
 For example, the X testnet spec can import from the X mainnet spec, eliminating the need to redefine all of the interfaces.
+For more instructions on how to build a spec visit: https://github.com/lavanet/lava/blob/main/cookbook/README.md

 ```go
 type Spec struct {